Safe Reinforcement Learning using Action Projection: Safeguard the Policy or the Environment?: Comparative Analysis of SE-RL and SP-RL

+This means that the critic cannot distinguish between the actions $\vu^e \in \sU^e(\vu^b)$, potentially hindering learning.
+We formalize this \textit{flat-lining critic} phenomenon in the following lemma, which is proven in appendix \ref{app:proof_lemma_3}: \begin{lemma}[Flat-lining critic] Following lemma \ref{def:action_aliasing}, the state-action value function, the advantage function, and the \ac{gae} adhere to

-respectively. \end{lemma} Note that the flat-lining critic issue also applies to algorithms using stochastic policies in both \ac{serl} and \ac{sprl}.
-Essentially, lemma \ref{lemma:flat_lining_critic} tells us that when using a perfect value function approximation in \eqref{eq:policy_gradient_estimate_determ}, gradient information along the normal directions will be eliminated.
+respectively. \end{lemma} Note that the flat-lining critic issue also applies to algorithms using stochastic policies in \ac{serl}.
+Essentially, lemma \ref{lemma:flat_lining_critic} states that gradient information along the normal directions will be eliminated by using a perfect value function approximation in \eqref{eq:policy_gradient_estimate_determ}.

 We illustrate this using a simplified example.
 Consider the quadrotor task described in section \ref{app:benchmark_problems}.
 Here, we assume deterministic system dynamics and compute the safe action set $\sU^\varphi_\vx$ for a fixed state $\vx$ given the RCI set.
-We use supervised learning and a random behavior policy to train a critic network to approximate the state action value function $q_\pi(\vx,\vu)$ for the given state.
+We use supervised learning and a random behavior policy to train a critic network to approximate the state-action value function $q_\pi(\vx,\vu)$ for the given state.
 Then, we use a deterministic target policy represented by a tensor of the same dimension as $\vu$ and perform 50 policy update steps using stochastic gradient descent to maximize the learned objective.
 Note that for this environment, task performance (reaching the equilibrium state) and safety are well-aligned since the equilibrium is considered a safe state.
 Therefore, the optimal action is often also safe, as shown in figure \ref{fig:min_example}.
 In appendix \ref{app:min_example_seeker}, we provide a second example where task performance and safety are not aligned.

 Figure \ref{fig:min_ex_unsafe} shows a non-safeguarded setup, where the critic has learned a good approximation of the true objective function.
 The policy improvement steps lead to the optimal safe action.
 However, such a learning process is only possible in computer simulation or non-safety-critical environments, as unsafe actions might be executed.
 In \ac{serl}, the safeguarding takes place in the environment such that the projection is not visible in figure \ref{fig:min_ex_serl}.
 We observe that the policy actions never converge to the safe action set, and would not reach the optimal safe action even after the projection.
 This is caused by the flat-lining critic, which eliminates gradients in the direction normal to the boundary of the safe action set.